Maximising $H$-Colourings of Graphs: Conclusion

 We have shown that, given any graph $H$ and any $\delta\geq3$, for sufficiently large $n$, the graph $G=K_{\delta,n-\delta}$ maximises $\hom(G,H)$ among all connected graphs on $n$ vertices with minimum degree $\delta$.
 If $H$ has a component which is neither a complete looped graph nor a complete balanced bipartite graph, then $K_{\delta,n-\delta}$ is the unique such maximising graph.

-We have also considered the more general question which was asked by Engbers \cite{E16}: what happens if we consider all graphs on $n$ vertices with minimum degree $\delta$, rather than just those which are connected?
-There are two situations which arise and we will discuss both.

-We will first look at the case where $H$ is fixed and $\delta\geq\delta_0(H)$.
+We have also considered the more general question which was asked by Engbers \cite{E17}: what happens if we consider all graphs on $n$ vertices with minimum degree $\delta$, rather than just those which are connected?
+We will look at the case where $H$ is fixed and $\delta\geq\delta_0(H)$.
 By making $\delta$ sufficiently large in relation to $|H|$, we are able to identify the maximising graph for certain graphs $H$.
-We will then consider what happens when $\delta$ is fixed and $H$ is allowed to be any graph, which we will refer to as the \textit{general case}.

 In what follows, we take $G$ to be any graph on $n$ vertices with minimum degree $\delta$.
 We assume that $G$ has $t$ components $G_1,\dots G_t$.

 If $H$ is fixed with maximum degree $k$ and $\delta$ is sufficiently large, then the graph which maximises the number of $H$-colourings depends on the structure of $H$.
 Some of the different possible graphs which maximise $\hom(G,H)$ are given below.